jr-dev1001/jr-dev1001.github.io/about.md

 title: About
 permalink: /about/
 ---
-Currently I'm a CS under Grad from IIIT Nuzvid...<br>
+I have graduated from IIIT Nuzvid in CS...<br>
 I have completed my matriculation from Kendriya Vidyalaya Guntur...<br>